TheGreenBox/darkness_battling_system/README.md

 sessions (problems) which were provided by the contest organizers.
-Every game session has a unique set of settings that shape the dimensions and structure of the playing board and the structure of the "hexomino-s" (like tetrimino-s in Tetris) that will be spawned during the corresponding game session.
+Every game session has a unique set of settings that shape the dimensions and structure of the playing board and the structure of the "hexomino-s" (game pieces, like tetrimino-s in Tetris) that will be spawned during the corresponding game session.

 # Solution

-Structurally, the code can be divised into 3 parts:
+Structurally, the code can be divided into 3 parts:
-* Movement and rotation module that handles all the elementary movements on the hexagonal grid (turns out it is harder than it looks, but the trick is to move away from Row-Column cell coordinates to XYZ hexogonal coordinate system)
+* Movement and rotation module that handles all the elementary movements on the hexagonal grid (turns out this is harder than it looks, but the trick is to move away from Row-Column cell coordinates to XYZ hexogonal coordinate system)
 * Hexomino way-find module (determines where on the current board the hexomino can be put and how to move there; to determine which final hexomino position is preferable, a simple metric, [borrowed from here][metric_source] was used)